adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

   [
     // First column
     #column-box(heading: [#capsify("Recap:") Automatic Differentiation (AD)])[
-      The use of AD in Deep Learning is ubiquitous:
+      The use of AD in deep learning is ubiquitous:
       Instead having to compute gradients and Jacobians by hand, AD automatically computes them for given PyTorch, JAX or Julia code.

       *Matrix-free Jacobian operators* (dashed) lie at the core of AD.